 Why winter may be the best time to dive Yongala wreck

 During winter (from June to August), the visibility at the SS Yongala wreck is around 15 to 25 meters.
 It is a lot better than during the warmer months when it’s only around 10 to 15 meters.
-Plus, you may have the opportunity to see humpback whales.
+Plus, you may have the opportunity to see humpback whales during the boat trip.

 But winter is not the best time to dive Yongala wreck if you tend to be seasick.
 There are risks of offshore winds, and the SS Yongala wreck is in the open sea, not protected by any reef.
 It takes at least 40 minutes to reach it, and the boat moves a lot during the surface interval.
 So if you’re easily seasick, you want to avoid a rough ocean.